 GERRYMANDERING is the deliberate manipulation of legislative district boundaries to advantage or benefit a particular party or group, or to cause disadvantage or harm to an opposing party or group.
-It distorts the electoral process, undermines democracy, and renders legislative elections a meaningless exercise.
+It distorts the electoral process, undermines our republic, and renders legislative elections a foregone conclusion.
 It’s a conflict of interest for the legislature to draw its own district lines.

 In Virginia, state legislators redraw district lines for the U.S. Congress, the Virginia House of Delegates and the Senate of Virginia after every 10-year census.
 Under the current system, the party in power in the House and the party in power in the Senate can draw the lines to serve their own interests, not those of our communities.